 On Clean Your Clock it is pretty audibly apparent that Lemmy was very sick and struggling as it was only about a month before his death.
 Though you can tell his heart is in the right place as he was trying his best and still had tons of energy.

 Lemmy was a man who was the epitome of the heavy metal lifestyle.
 He would party, smoke, drink and have sex all the time and was able to live to 70 doing so.
 He made the music he always wanted and ignored the trends yet was able to be very successful.
 He was well liked by his peers and according to Phil Campbell’s son “He was a real gentlemen.”
-He will be truly missed by us all and wherever he is, he is probably jamming out with Ronnie James Dio.
+He will be truly missed by us all and he is probably jamming out with Ronnie James Dio.